Faith-Driven Portfolios: Aligning Values with Investing

-At Sound Stewardship, we’ve always believed that investing is more than just about your financial goals.
-Your investing can also be a way to live out your values.
-That’s why we offer a variety of values-based portfolios to help clients harmonize their convictions with their capital.
+At Sound Stewardship, we’ve always believed investing is more than returns on a statement.
+It can also be an opportunity to align your resources with your values.
+That’s why we offer a variety of values-based portfolios designed to help clients harmonize their convictions with their capital.

-We’re thrilled to introduce exciting updates to our Faith-Driven Portfolio Models.
-These portfolios are designed for the growing number of Christians who want their investments to match their beliefs.
-By incorporating advances in Biblically-responsible investing over the last few years, we are able to strengthen the integration of Biblical values within your portfolio.
+Today we’re highlighting our Faith-Driven Portfolio Models.
+These portfolios are designed for the growing number of Christians who want their investments to reflect their beliefs.
+These portfolios support biblically informed stewardship within your investment strategy.

 1. Avoid Harmful Business Practices

-Values-based investing for Christians is more than just a financial strategy – it’s a conviction-driven approach that seeks to harmonize one’s investment choices with Biblical principles.
+Values-based investing for Christians is more than just a financial strategy – it’s a conviction-driven approach to steward the resources entrusted to you.
 It acknowledges that when we invest our God-given resources into companies, we have a stewardship responsibility as partial owners in those companies.

-For an example of screening methodologies, check out Timothy Plan’s Foundational Principles.
+For an example of screening methodologies, see Timothy Plan’s Foundational Principles.

 1. Embrace Positive Investment Themes

-Our newly enhanced Faith-Driven Portfolios take this commitment a step further.
-Not only do they exclude morally objectionable industries, but they also embrace positive investment themes that resonate with Christian faith.
-By investing in companies that promote human flourishing, you actively contribute to the creation of a more just and compassionate world:
+Our Faith-Driven Portfolios take this commitment a step further.
+Not only do they exclude morally objectionable industries, but they also embrace positive investment themes that resonate with the Christian faith.
+By investing in companies that promote human flourishing, you actively contribute to the creation of a more just and compassionate world.

-• Human Dignity: businesses that value human life, ensuring fair labor practices and upholding human rights.
+• Human Dignity: Ensuring fair labor practices, valuing human life, and upholding human rights

-• Social Responsibility: businesses aware of their impact in society, including those engaged in philanthropic efforts, community development, and support for marginalized populations.
+• Social Responsibility: Engaging in philanthropic efforts, community development, and support for marginalized populations

-• Environmental Stewardship: the importance of caring for God’s creation via companies dedicated to sustainable practices and eco-friendly innovations.
+• Environmental Stewardship: Caring for God’s creation through sustainable practices and eco-friendly innovations

 For an example of positive themes, check out Eventide’s Investment Ideals.